Mehendi artists giving the traditional practice a modern twist

 Proving that mehendi truly is an art

 Known to many online as Dr Azra, Khamissa’s striking minimalist designs have a fan following of their own.
-Her artistry ranges from traditional motifs and delicate florals to shocking blocks and what she describes as her ‘more goth’ designs.
-If you want to be the rebel at your next family get-together, take inspiration from one of Khamissa’s bold designs.
-We love the Anime one.
+Her artistry ranges from traditional motifs and delicate florals to shocking blocks, which she describes as her ‘more goth’ designs.
+If you want to be the rebel at the wedding, take inspiration from one of Khamissa’s bold designs.
+And if you’re a couple that bonds over anime, then you’ll love this one in particular.

 All hail the queen of wedding mehendi artists because Sona Mistry will literally paint your palms with your entire love story.
-Her work is so detailed and fine that it looks like it’s been digitally printed.
-You have to see it to believe her talent, especially her portrait work which is out of this world.
+While not minimal in any way, her work is so detailed and fine that it looks like it’s been digitally printed.
+You have to see it to believe her talent, especially her portrait work that resembles a painting.

-If you want to accessorise with henna jewellery, then take inspiration from Sabreena Haque’s geometric patterns that combine traditional details from South Asian, Moroccan and Arabic designs.
+Who says wedding henna needs to be limited to your hands and feet?
+You could try mehendi as your body adornments rather than risking neck and back pain with heavy jewellery.
+If you want to accessorise with henna jewellery, then make note of Sabreena Haque’s geometric patterns that combine traditional details from South Asian, Moroccan and Arabic patterns.

-While you’re sitting at your desk, click-clacking away at your computer, trying to make some coin, surrounded by a concrete jungle, carrying a piece of nature in the palms of your hand with a design like Amjid’s.
+The festivities are over, and you’re back to sitting at your desk, click-clacking away at your computer, trying to make some coin in a concrete jungle.
+With Amjid’s design, you get to carry around a piece of nature in the palms of your hand for a little while longer.